Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Analysis of the Galerkin system before blow-up

-In fact, the result can be considerably extended, e.g., one could take less regular initial conditions.
-Furthermore, since we are just interested in the passage near $(u,v)=(0,0)$ of near-constant initial data near the critical manifold $\{u=v,v<0\}$, we could even assume without loss of generality that the higher-order terms $H^u$ and $H^v$ are chosen such that the problem is globally dissipative, when suitable norms of $u,v$ become large.
+Since we are just interested in the passage near $(u,v)=(0,0)$ of near-constant initial data near the critical manifold $\{u=v,v<0\}$, we could even assume without loss of generality that the higher-order terms $H^u$ and $H^v$ are chosen such that the problem is globally dissipative, when suitable norms of $u,v$ become large.
 This would guarantee global-in-time existence ($T=+\I$) via standard methods~\cite{Robinson1,Temam}.
 Yet, these technical aspects would not influence the main problem to find a geometric description of the flow via the blow-up method, so we shall not focus on them here and work with sufficiently regular and bounded solutions near the origin $(u,v)=(0,0)$.